...

 Adequate Sleep:

 Quality sleep is essential for cognitive function and overall brain health.
 Chronic sleep deprivation has been linked to an increased risk of neurological conditions such as Alzheimer’s disease and Parkinson’s disease.
-Aim for 7-9 hours of sleep per night and practice good sleep hygiene habits.
+Aim for 7-9 hours of sleep per night and practise good sleep hygiene habits.

 Stress Management: